 Bring the Bay Area to Your App

 BART carries more than 400,000 riders every weekday.
-It's an integral part of life in the San Francisco Bay Area.
-From mobile apps to online maps, BART's Developer Program powers hundreds of innovative solutions for a growing market.
+It's a huge part of life here in the San Francisco Bay Area.
+From mobile apps to online maps, the BART Developer Program powers hundreds of innovative solutions for BART riders.
 We have a thriving network of more than 5,000 developers and the most reliable, most accurate BART data services available.
-Best of all: we won't make you jump through hoops to get the data.
+Best of all: we won't make you jump through hoops to use BART data.
 So start building.

 The Real BART API